acerd123/IS211_Final-Project/README.md

-Overview

-This is a simple web application built using Flask and SQLAlchemy that allows users to maintain a catalogue of books.
-Users can add books by ISBN, view their details (such as title, author, page count, and rating), and delete books from their catalogue.
-The book information is fetched from the Google Books API, which provides metadata such as the title, author(s), page count, and average rating for each book.
+This web application is built using Flask and SQLAlchemy, allowing users to maintain a catalogue of books.
+It provides the ability to add books by ISBN, view their details, and delete them from the catalogue.
+The application fetches book information from the Google Books API, which provides metadata such as the title, author(s), page count, and average rating for each book.
+This ensures that users don’t have to manually enter all the details for each book, simplifying the process of cataloging books.

-How It Works

-Book Model: The application uses SQLAlchemy to define a Book model, which is used to store information about books in a SQLite database (books.db).
-Each book entry includes:

-id: A unique identifier for each book (auto-incremented).
-title: The title of the book.
-author: The author(s) of the book.
-page_count: The total number of pages in the book.
-average_rating: The average rating of the book, if available.
+The core of the application is the Book model, which is defined using SQLAlchemy.
+This model has five fields: id (the primary key, which is auto-incremented), title (the book's title), author (the author(s) of the book), page_count (the total number of pages), and average_rating (the book’s average rating if available).
+The app uses a SQLite database (books.db), where all books are stored.
+The database is initialized when the application runs, and the necessary tables are created automatically using SQLAlchemy’s create_all() method.

-Routes: /: This is the home page, which displays all books currently in the catalogue.
-Users can also add a new book by entering an ISBN.
-/add: This route handles the submission of an ISBN, fetches the book details from the Google Books API, and stores the book in the database.
-/delete/<int:book_id>: This route allows users to delete a book from the database using its unique id.
-/test: A simple route to verify that Flask is running properly.
+The main functionality is driven by three routes: the home page (/), which displays the books currently in the catalogue and allows users to add a new book via ISBN; the /add route, which handles the submission of an ISBN, fetches book data from the Google Books API, and stores the book details in the database; and the /delete/<int:book_id> route, which allows users to delete books from the catalogue by their unique id.
+The app also includes a simple /test route for verifying that Flask is working properly.

-Google Books API: When a user enters an ISBN, the fetch_book_by_isbn function makes a request to the Google Books API (https://www.googleapis.com/books/v1/volumes?q=isbn:{isbn}).
-If the book is found, its title, author(s), page count, and average rating are returned and added to the database.
-If no book is found or an error occurs, an appropriate message is displayed.
+The Google Books API is used to fetch book data when a user enters an ISBN.
+The API response includes the book’s title, author(s), page count, and average rating, which are then displayed in the catalogue.
+If the book is not found or there is an error with the API, an appropriate message is displayed to the user.

-Model Details

-The Book model is defined using SQLAlchemy, and it includes the following fields:

-id: This field is the primary key and is auto-incremented by the database.
-title: This is a string that stores the title of the book (max length 200).
-author: A string that stores the author(s) of the book (max length 200).
-page_count: This is an integer that stores the number of pages in the book.
-average_rating: This is a float that stores the average rating of the book (if available).
-The database is a SQLite database (books.db), and it is initialized automatically when the application starts.
-The db.create_all() command is called to create the necessary tables.
+The application requires Python 3.x, along with the Flask, Flask-SQLAlchemy, and Requests libraries.
+Users can easily install the required dependencies using a requirements.txt file.
+Once the dependencies are installed, the application can be run locally using Flask’s built-in server, and users can interact with the book catalogue through their web browser.

+In conclusion, this Flask-based book catalogue application offers a simple yet powerful way to track a personal book collection.
+By integrating with the Google Books API, it simplifies the process of adding books to the catalogue, making it more efficient and user-friendly.
+Whether you are a casual reader or a more serious collector, this tool helps manage your books in an organized manner, ensuring easy access to essential details about each book.